 Sugar Substitute Is Toxic To Pets

-Xylitol is a sugar substitute commonly used in toothpastes, mouthwash, sugarless gum, certain cough medicines and children's chewable multi-vitamins.
+Xylitol is a sugar substitute commonly used in toothpastes, mouthwash, sugarless gum, certain cough medicines, children's chewable multi-vitamins and a variety of nut butters (such as peanut butter, sunflower butter; check the brand ingredients before feeding to pets).
 It also used in many baked goods and candies.
 This product is recommended for diabetics and those following a low-carbohydrate diet.
 However, xylitol is extremely dangerous to your dog.

 How Xylitol Can Harm Your Dog